google/earthengine-catalog/docs/simple_edits.md

 fourth entry is the error message.
 Here it is saying the Ground Sample Distance is not valid.
 Click on the URL of the STAC checker to see a detailed description of the requirements in the docstring comment at the top of the checker.
+You can also scroll down to the section with the error text to see the exact check being run.

 For notes about the structure of the file, see the STAC templates here: